Types of Cybersecurity Threats

-Daily cyber attacks threaten both consumers and businesses alike, so it is important to understand the different types of threats that you and your devices are at risk of before it’s too late.
-The security threats we face are ever evolving and changing so it is vital to be both reactive and proactive.
+Daily cyber attacks threaten both consumers and businesses alike, so it is important to understand the different types of internet threats that you and your devices are at risk of before it’s too late.
+The cybersecurity threats we face are ever-evolving and changing, so it is vital to be both reactive and proactive.
 These digital threats cause harm to your internet security and personal device by corrupting, deleting and even stealing your data.

-Read on and learn how to identify, prevent and stay protected from such threats.
+Read on and learn how to identify, prevent and stay protected from such internet threats.

 Catfishing